BIO

 At ITEP, she serves on the Cross Cutting Research team, where she supports policy teams across various projects and tracks key legislative and policy developments.
 Her primary research interests lie at the intersection of race and taxation—examining how tax systems impact equity, economic opportunity, and public budgets.

-Before joining Pew, Brakeyshia was a state policy fellow with Every Texan (formerly the Center for Public Policy Priorities) through the Center on Budget and Policy Priorities’ postgraduate research fellowship program.
-There, she conducted data analysis, authored research publications, delivered legislative testimony, and led Texas Forward, a coalition of more than seventy organizations advocating for fair state tax and budget policies.
+Previously, Brakeyshia was a senior associate with Pew’s Fiscal Federalism Initiative, where she analyzed tax policies and public programs shaped by the federal–state fiscal relationship and served on Pew’s inaugural Inclusion, Diversity, and Equity (IDE) Council, helping advance organizational development and inclusive hiring practices.
+Before that, she was a state policy fellow with Every Texan (formerly the Center for Public Policy Priorities) through the Center on Budget and Policy Priorities’ postgraduate research fellowship program, where she conducted data analysis, authored research publications, delivered legislative testimony, and led Texas Forward, a coalition of more than seventy organizations advocating for fair state tax and budget policies.

 Brakeyshia holds a bachelor’s degree in history and political science from The University of Texas at Tyler, where she was inducted into Pi Sigma Alpha (National Political Honor Society) and recognized with the Legacy Award and the Dr. Robert and Shirley Jones Leadership Award.
 She also was selected by the University of Texas System to participate in the prestigious Bill Archer Fellowship, where she took classes and interned at the U.S. Department of Justice in Washington, D.C.
 She earned her Master of Public Policy from George Mason University, where she was selected for the President’s Student Leadership Seminar and interned at the Office of the U.S. Trade Representative.
-She recently earned the Persuasive Writing Credential from the University of Chicago’s Harris School of Public Policy.
+She has a Persuasive Writing Credential from the University of Chicago’s Harris School of Public Policy.

 A proud native of Carrollton, Texas, Brakeyshia is committed to building a more just and inclusive society.